-Motorists are warned to beware up to six months of likely delays when major roadworks begin along a commuter route later this year.
+Motorists warned of up to six months of delays on major commuter route

 Gateshead Council predicts potential tailbacks on the A184 Felling bypass, used by commuters from Sunderland and South Shields to travel and from Newcastle, when essential works begin at Heworth roundabout.